December 31, 2025 (5mo ago) — last updated June 13, 2026 (12d ago)

 Filtering for High-Impact Insights

-Sort and filter by these key metrics:
+Sort and filter by key metrics:

-• Domain Authority (DA) or Domain Rating (DR): Prioritize links from high-authority sites.
+• Domain Authority (DA) or Domain Rating (DR): prioritize links from high-authority sites.

-• Anchor Text: See how others describe your content—branded, keyword-rich, or generic.
+• Anchor text: see how others describe your content—branded, keyword-rich, or generic.

-• Link Type: Distinguish editorial links from forum mentions, directories, or comments.
+• Link type: distinguish editorial links from forum mentions, directories, or comments.

 A flowchart showing the backlink analysis process in three steps: Export Data, Filter Insights, and Take Action.